The inner center

 In these pages we shall offer you a virtual stroll trough the most hidden corners of the Historic Centre of Bronte, and make you go along its alleys, narrow and tortuous street, its recurrent steep flights of steps, visit the courtyards, the underpasses, the valuable main doors, and the lava stone architraves of the noble palaces and the peasants’ houses, the tiny temples and all sorts of aedicule with lovely icons of the Virgin Lady that the deep religiosity of the Bronte’s people has erected during the centuries.

+Up to a few decades ago, the entry to the town (coming from Catania) showed an ancient mill built by the Nelson, today replaced by a big block of flats that irreparably disfigures the landscape.
+It was the second "modern" mill built in Bronte; the first (fueled by coal) had been installed in a place near the Mother Church (in the square of the former jail).
 Another (placed near the Capuchin convent) was also operating as an electric power plant, to light up, "from the Ave Maria (dusk) for about two hours of the night", only the principal street (today, Corso Umberto).
 The rest of the lighting was left to oil lamps "except in the evenings of full moon".

 Translated by Sam BellaITALIAN VERSION

-HOME PAGEPowered by DLC-Associazione Bronte Insieme Onlus | Conditions for Navigation and Publication | Minimum Bibliography - Last adjournment: 07-2023 -
+HOME PAGEPowered by DLC-Associazione Bronte Insieme Onlus | Conditions for Navigation and Publication | Minimum Bibliography - Last adjournment: 08-2024 -